Carlo-pien/Projet_ML_2_MA1/README.md

 This repository contains the code used to create our submission to the 2020 edition of the [EPFL Aicrowd Road Segmentation challenge](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).

-In order to understand better what techniques we used, the best way is to read through the **Experiments.ipynb** notebook, which explains our usage of U-Nets, our selection of Data Augmentation, the Sliding Window technique we used to provide robustness, and different types of post processing methods attempted.

-We placed 12th on the [Aicrowd leaderboard](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/leaderboards?challenge_round_id=695) !
-This means that our solution definitely could use improvements, but we are satisfied of it.

 ## Libraries used and Execution Guide